JustinManno/todo-tutorial/story.md

 ./bin/setup to complete the initialization process.

-Step 4: Make sure you start MySQL

-run mysql-ctl start

-Step 5: Fire Up The Server
+Step 4: Fire Up The Server

 run ./bin/hyperloop or use the cloud9 run command (along the nav top bar)

-Step 6: Visit the App
+Step 5: Visit the App

 You can see the App running right in the IDE window by clicking on preview in the top nav bar, or by pasting your unique cloud9 url into another browser window

+Be advised that load times may very according to your machine.
+The program is not broken if load times get longer.

 WARNING STOP FOLLOWING OTHER INSTRUCTIONS WHEN YOU GET TO THE BOLDED PHRASE, "HYPERLOOP QUICK START"
 ### Chapter 2:  Hyperloop Models are Rails Models